MicrosoftDocs/win32/desktop-src/printdocs/sending-data-directly-to-an-xps-printer.md

 ---
-Description: This topic describes how to send printer control data directly to printers that use XPSDrv printer drivers. ms.assetid: 7e98e08a-d572-451d-befb-18fc86f0e505
+description: This topic describes how to send printer control data directly to printers that use XPSDrv printer drivers. ms.assetid: 7e98e08a-d572-451d-befb-18fc86f0e505
 title: 'How To: Send Data Directly to an XPS Printer' ms.topic: article